HedgehogDevelopment/HedgehogDevelopment.github.io/avtor/importexport.markdown

 Avtor allows XML files to be imported back into Sitecore because the robust nature of XML allows field values to be associated together as items.
 This is very important for ensuring the accuracy of the items when importing them back into Sitecore.

 ### Using Exported XML data in Excel
 Using the Exported XML data in Excel isn't as easy as using the CSV data described above.
-A few additional steps are required to allow Excel to accurately read and edited the XML file.
+A few additional steps are required to allow Excel to accurately read and edit the XML file.

 To use the Exported XML file in Excel, perform the following steps: